Returnable Containers

 A × B

-B = the refund for a returnable container of that class in the province.
+is the refund for a returnable container of that class in the province

 Exception for a specified beverage retailer

-Subsection 226(2) does not apply to a supply of a beverage in a returnable container by a specified beverage retailer if the specified beverage retailer elects not to deduct the amount of the returnable container charge when determining the consideration for the supply for GST/HST purposes.
-A specified beverage retailer may choose this election to avoid having to later add an amount to its net tax under subsection 226(18) in respect of any supplies of the used containers that are left with the specified beverage retailer by the consumers of the beverages.
+Subsection 226(3) allows specified beverage retailers to elect not to deduct the amount of the returnable container charge when determining the consideration for the supply of beverages in returnable containers.
+A specified beverage retailer may choose this election to avoid having to later add an amount to its net tax under subsection 226(18) in respect of any supplies of the used and empty containers that are left with the specified beverage retailer by the consumers of the beverages.

-Special Rules in the Participating Provinces (for Retailers in Nova Scotia, New Brunswick, and Newfoundland and Labrador)
+Special rules in the provinces with prescribed legislation (for retailers in Nova Scotia and Newfoundland and Labrador)

 Application of the special rules

-Special rules apply in a province where a provincial Act is prescribed for purposes of paragraph 226(2)(b) to determine the value of the consideration for a deemed supply of a service in respect of the returnable container.
-It is intended that the provincial Acts of Nova Scotia, New Brunswick, and Newfoundland and Labrador will be prescribed for this purpose.
+Special rules apply in a province where a provincial Act is prescribed for purposes of paragraph 226(2)(b) to determine the value of the consideration for a deemed supply of a service in respect of a returnable container.

-For example, assume a retailer in Nova Scotia is subject to the special rules.
-The retailer charges a tax-included returnable container charge of $0.10 and the non-refundable amount is $0.05.
-The non-tax portion of the $0.05 will be the consideration for the deemed supply of a service in respect of the container under paragraph 226(2)(b).
-The retailer will not have to include the HST component of the $0.05 charged to the consumer in its HST remittances, but will include the HST on the beverage.
-The retailer will not be entitled to include the HST component of the $0.05 paid to the retailer’s supplier in determining its ITC, but will be eligible to claim an ITC in respect of the HST paid on the beverage.
+A retailer in Nova Scotia is subject to the special rules.
+The retailer charges a tax-included charge of $0.10 and the non-refundable amount is $0.05.
+The non-taxable portion of the $0.05 will be the consideration for the deemed supply of a service in respect of the container under paragraph 226(2)(b).
+The retailer will not have to add the HST included in the $0.05 charged to the consumer to its HST remittances, but will include the HST charged on the value of the beverage.
+The retailer will not be entitled to add the HST included in the $0.05 paid to the retailer's supplier in determining its ITC, but will be eligible to claim an ITC in respect of the HST paid on the beverage.

-For registrants using a streamlined accounting method, it is the amount determined under paragraph 226(2)(b) as the consideration for the deemed service, as opposed to the tax component of the non-refundable portion of the tax-included returnable container charge, that is excluded in determining their net tax.
+For registrants using a streamlined accounting method, it is the amount determined under paragraph 226(2)(b) to be the consideration for the deemed service that is excluded in determining the net tax, as opposed to the tax component of the non-refundable portion of the tax-included charge.

 Non-application of the special rules

-If a registrant normally charges a returnable container charge different from the returnable container charge paid by the registrant, the amount of tax collected by the registrant for the deemed service in respect of a returnable container will not equal the tax the registrant was required to pay for a deemed service in respect of the container.
+If a registrant normally charges a returnable container charge that is different from the returnable container charge paid by the registrant, the amount of tax collected by the registrant for the deemed service in respect of a returnable container will not equal the tax the registrant was required to pay for a deemed service in respect of the container.
 In this case, the registrant is not subject to the special rules.
+This ensures that the special rules are only used when the registrant's ITCs for non-refundable deposits match the tax component of the deposits charged to their customers.

 Paragraph 226(2)(b) does not apply to supplies made by a specified beverage retailer who has elected not to deduct the amount of the returnable container charge from the consideration for the beverage.
 However, paragraph 226(2)(b) does apply to supplies made to the specified beverage retailer.
 The specified beverage retailer is required to charge tax on the entire consideration for a supply of the beverage and the container, and to include the full amount of this tax in determining its net tax.
 In this case, the specified beverage retailer is not subject to the special rules, and may claim an ITC for the tax paid on the deemed supply of a service in respect of the returnable container.